hashicorp/vagrant/website/source/docs/provisioning/chef_common.html.md

 - `product` (string) - The name of the Chef product to install.
 The default value is "chef", which corresponds to the Chef Client.
 You can also specify "chefdk", which will install the Chef Development Kit.
+At the time of this writing, the ChefDK is only available through the "current" channel, so you will need to update that value as well.

 - `channel` (string) - The release channel from which to pull the Chef Client or the Chef Development Kit.
-The default value is `"current"` which will pull ChefDK and the latest released version of Chef.
-For older versions, you may need to change the channel to "stable".
+The default value is `"stable"` which will pull the latest stable version of the Chef Client.
+For newer versions, or if you wish to install the Chef Development Kit, you may need to change the channel to "current".
 Because Chef Software floats the versions that are contained in the channel, they may change and Vagrant is unable to detect this.

 - `version` (string) - The version of Chef to install on the guest.
 If Chef is already installed on the system, the installed version is compared with the